Smart Red Belly Blockchain: Enhanced Transaction Management for Decentralized Applications: Introduction

 While various efforts focus on consensus optimizations~\cite{YMR19,CNG21,CMMP21,RML21}, fewer efforts focus on enhancing the transaction management~\cite{yakovenko2018solana, ponnapalli2021rainblock, https://doi.org/10.48550/arxiv.2203.06871} in blockchains.
 Some of these efforts trade-off security for improved performance~\cite{yakovenko2018solana}~\cite{ponnapalli2021rainblock} while others work only in test environments~\cite{273865}.

-In this paper, we enhance transaction management by introducing a novel transaction validation reduction, a hashing optimization for transaction execution speedup, a per sub-block storage optimization for storage of blocks, and a caching optimization for fast retrieval of committed transactions.
+In this paper, we enhance transaction management by introducing a novel transaction validation reduction and a per sub-block storage optimization for storage of blocks.

 First, we divide the number of necessary validations by two by not requiring all validators to eagerly validate every transaction when it is submitted but by requiring all miners to only lazily validate this transaction upon execution.
 By validating twice less we reduce the validation time of Ethereum by up to 48\% when the number of validators is large.
 Second, we process and store sub-blocks in a block yielding a throughput improvement of 39.7\%.
-Third, building upon a consensus that commits transactions fast~\cite{CGLR18}, we reduce I/O by caching the data of freshly committed transactions for fast retrieval by the transaction sender for confirmation.
-Hence, we double the throughput of the Ethereum transaction management on a machine with 8\,vCPUs, and 16\,GiB of memory.
-Next, we changed the state data structure hashing algorithm from \textsc{Sha-256} to \textsc{Blake3} to gain a throughput improvement of up to 7\%.